InterviewMap/CS-Interview-Knowledge-Map/Git/git-en.md

 ```shell
 git reset --hard HEAD^
 ```
-But this command doesn't delete the commit, it just reset the HEAD and the right branch the HEAD directing.
+But this command doesn't delete the commit, it just reset the HEAD and branch.